jsgarvin/paparazzi/README.md

 How it works.
 -------------

-Paparazzi uses to rsync's ability to make hard links to files that haven't changed from previous backups.
+Paparazzi uses rsync's ability to make hard links to files that haven't changed from previous backups.
 So, even though multiple incremental versions of the entire directory are kept, only a single copy of unique files are kept, with multiple hard links in separate snapshots pointing to the same file.